Welcome to Project Symphony Membrane Biophysical Chemistry Research Group

-Our laboratory uses the techniques of surface chemistry and biophysics, and currently has the following active research programs:
+Our laboratory uses approaches from surface chemistry, membrane biophysics, and related analytical methods to investigate these questions through the following active research programs:

-• Studying drug-membrane interactions: We use Confocal Raman Spectroscopy, Differential Scanning Calorimetry, Electrophysiology, and Tensiometry to learn about the detailed molecular structure of lipid membranes and its structural changes upon its interaction with other molecules such as drugs, cholesterol, proteins and nanomaterials. (collaboration with Univ.
-Chieti, Italy and Univ.
-Tokyo, Japan)
+• Drug–membrane and bioactive molecule–membrane interactions: We use techniques including confocal Raman spectroscopy, ATR-FTIR spectroscopy, differential scanning calorimetry, electrophysiology, and tensiometry to study the detailed molecular structure of lipid membranes and how it changes upon interaction with bioactive molecules such as drugs, cholesterol, proteins, and nanomaterials.

-• Crystal Engineering: We create self-assembled structures of molecules at a soft water-oil interface to design the structure of technologically important functional materials and crystals for their use in the pharmaceutical, cosmetic, and food industries.
+• Crystal and interfacial assembly: We also investigate how molecules self-assemble at soft water–oil interfaces to control the structure of functional materials and crystals.
+By understanding these interfacial processes, we aim to inform the design of systems relevant to the pharmaceutical, cosmetic, and food industries.

 Several of our studies take place in collaboration with other laboratories in Japan and Italy.